q5sys/guides/boot_environments-management-and-system-recovery/Boot_Environments-Management-and-System-Recovery.rst

 boot environment instead of the previous boot environment that would not boot.

   .. note:: Be sure to read the boot choices carefully and choose the
 	    correct option for "Select Boot Environment...".
 The number itself is irrelevant, what is important is the option itself.
 Be sure to choose the correct option

-Some systems may have more or different options on the first boot menu than what is shown in the example screenshot.
+Some systems may have more or even different options on the first boot menu than what is shown in the example screenshot.
 For example, in :numref:`Figure %s <Alternate Boot Menu>` the option to enter the boot environment selection menu is actually
 :guilabel:`7.
 Select Boot Environment...` As stated in the note, the